dubhe0215/katex_flutter/README.md

 **katex_flutter** is working on Android, iOS, and the web platform.
 Desktop support is planned.

-On mobile platofrom this package mainly depends on [webview_flutter](https://pub.dartlang.org/packages/webview_flutter) plugin.
+On mobile platforms this package mainly depends on [webview_flutter](https://pub.dartlang.org/packages/webview_flutter) plugin.
+On Android and the web `katex_flutter` fully runs offline.

-On web platform this package directly into Flutter's platfrom view's shadow root.
+On web platform this package directly into Flutter's platform view's shadow root.

-**Unlike flutter_tex it does not create a local web server.
-This increases the performance significantly and allows non-mobile platforms.**
+Unlike flutter_tex it does not create a local web server.
+This increases the performance significantly and allows non-mobile platforms.

 ## API